 For a Lomi Lomi massage (which uses a lot of massage oil), surfaces beneath the table will not be damaged by stray oil.
 (A sheet is provided for that purpose.)

-For clinic appointments, or ones in our home, no setup will be required, but you will still need to fill out the Case History consultation form, if it is to be your first treatment with us.
+On arrival, you will need to fill out the Case History consultation form, if it is to be your first treatment with us.
 Also, please think about whether you need to use the toilet before we start the treatment.